asteroid-lang/asteroid/Asteroid User Guide.md

 ## Basic Asteroid I/O

-`Println` is a function that prints its argument in a readable form to the terminal.
-Remember that under the standard model the `+` operator also implements string concatenation.
+I/O functions are defined in the `io` module.
+The `println` function prints its argument in a readable form to the terminal.
+Recall that the `+` operator also implements string concatenation.
 This allows us to construct nicely formatted output strings,
 ```
 load system "io".